grezniczek/actiontag-parser/PARSER_REQUIREMENTS_AND_IMPLEMENTATION.md

 Those responsibilities remain with core runtime code and the future semantic action-tag validator.
 The parser supplies the source-faithful structure those layers need.

-## EM Implementation Transition
+## Implementation Transition

-Implementation begins with a clean replacement rather than incrementally extending the current parser.
-As the first code change in the EM-scoped implementation work:

-1. Rename the current `classes/ActionTagParser.php` class and file to `ActionTagParser_Old` / `ActionTagParser_Old.php` and preserve it only as a compatibility reference during the transition.
+The EM transition is complete:

+1. The former EM implementation is retained as `ActionTagParser_Old` only for comparison and compatibility investigation.
-2. Add the new standalone parser under the canonical `ActionTagParser` name.
+2. The standalone parser uses the canonical `ActionTagParser` name in the EM and in core.
-3. Keep any EM metadata catalog, runtime `@IF` resolution, and Field Annotation checking outside the new parser class.
+3. The pure parser remains separate from EM metadata access, runtime `@IF` resolution, and Field Annotation semantic checking.

-The new parser must not reuse the old class's REDCap dependencies or output contract.
-Existing EM callers will be deliberately migrated or wrapped after the new fixture suite is in place.
+4. The current core branch additionally contains shared syntax primitives, logic and piping parser products, a public logic catalog, browser mirrors, and the first Online Designer authoring workspace.

+Future work should preserve that separation, align browser/server behavior, provide SQL syntax highlighting without treating SQL as REDCap logic, and move runtime consumers only through explicit compatibility decisions.